Protesters Descend On Porter Ranch Home Of LAPD Chief Michel Moore

 The home is in a gated community.

-More video later showed Moore using a power sprayer to wash off the exterior of his home and another person wiping down walls.
+Moore was later seen on video using a power sprayer to wash off the exterior of his home and another person wiping down walls.

 There was no word of any arrests.